Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Leveraging Incomplete Auxiliary Quantiles

 As evident in Figure \ref{eql-fig}, whenever $b^{obs}_{ij} = q$, we must have $z^{obs}_{ij} \in (\Phi^{-1}(\tau^{q}_{j}),\Phi^{-1}(\tau^{q+1}_{j})]$.
 We represent this restriction by defining $\mathcal{D}(\boldsymbol b^{obs})$ to be the set of $\boldsymbol z^{obs}$ satisfying the condition that each $z_{ij}^{obs}$ is in the latent interval defined by corresponding $b^{obs}_{ij}$.
 By conditioning on $\mathcal{A}$ rather than $\{F_{j}\}_{j=1}^p$, we have

 The equivalence in \eqref{marg-work} is by construction; observing $\boldsymbol b^{obs}$ implies that $\boldsymbol z^{obs}$ must belong to $\mathcal{D}(\boldsymbol b^{obs})$ conditional on $\mathcal{A}$.
 We refer to \eqref{marg-work} as the extended quantile likelihood, abbreviated as EQL.
 The EQL also enables inclusion of discrete $Y_j$ in the copula model, as $\boldsymbol b^{obs}$ and $\mathcal{A}$ can be constructed from discrete support.
-Extensions of the EQL to incorporate unordered categorical study variables are discussed in the supplement.
+We discuss including unordered categorical variables in the EQL in the supplement, Section D.

 From \eqref{marg-work}, posterior inference for $(\boldsymbol C_{\boldsymbol \theta}, \boldsymbol \alpha)$ under the EQL targets

 We refer to the marginal posterior distribution of $\boldsymbol C_{\boldsymbol \theta}$ under \eqref{EQLpost} as $\Pi_{n}^{*}(\boldsymbol C_{\boldsymbol \theta})$.